-Structuring files and folders
+Structure files and folders

 - Use folders to group files with common properties: Think about how you might want to browse for your files in future.
-Are you more likely to want files from a particular day or a particular instrument?
-You should avoid grouping files by the individual responsible as this can cause confusion when group members leave or join.
+If you are doing experimental work, for example, will you want files from a particular day or a particular instrument?
+If you are working with archival material, will you want notes from a particular collection and a particular manuscript or accession number?

 - Apply meaningful folder names: Ensure that you use clear and appropriate folder names that concisely convey the common property of the files inside.

-- Keep group numbers manageable: If you end up with only one or two files in each folder, you may find your structure tedious to navigate, but if you have hundreds it can be time consuming to look through them all for the file you want.
+- Keep group numbers manageable: If you end up with only one or two files in each folder, you may find your structure tedious to navigate, but if you have hundreds it can be time consuming to look through them all for the files you want.